 By the early teens, the old castle in Fort Mill was starting to show its age, and Charlotte was very far from being the toast of the International League.
 Though some in the city were hoping to hold out for a major league team, Charlotte citizens decided to pony up for a new uptown ballpark overlooking the Queen City skyline.
 BB&T Ballpark opened up in 2014, and the Knights quickly went from being the lowest attendance draw in the IL to being the highest.
 As many teams do, the Knights decided to redesign their brand as they settled into their new home.
 New team colors were black, silver, and gold, and a variety of medieval-themed logos were introduced.

 The White Sox initiated a massive rebuilding process around the the time the new park went up, and some promising young players have worked their way through Charlotte in recent years.
 Lucas Giolito is the only one to have yet made an All-Star team, though Tim Anderson, Carlos Rodón, and Yoán Moncada have all made some noise.
 The next wave of Knights alums could make a splash yet–Eloy Jiménez, Michael Kopech, Luis Robert, and Nick Madrigal.

-And this is where we stand as we look forward to the 2020 season.
+And this is where we stand today.
 Charlotte is one of the strongest and most vital franchises in all of the minors, and the only threat to their existence is the occasional chat about MLB expansion into the Carolinas.
 For now, the Knights have a stable relationship with the White Sox and looked poised to thrive in the International League for many years.